 And if they are made to bring in an expert, you’d better believe that the expert is going to pore through every line—for weeks—asking about intentions and demanding to prove them.
 It’s gonna be expensive, time consuming, and (if we are to believe the stories we hear every week) painful.
 (One SRE recently described it as “like going back to 1994, when everything was manually documented and audits took months.”)

-Compliance for Kubernetes Means Policy-as-Code
+Kubernetes Compliance Means Policy-as-Code

 Building compliance in to application environments is a good and positive trend.
 It’s definitely reached a high point.
 At the recent KubeCon, folks like ABN-AMRO bank took the stage to talk through the challenges of building—and sometimes proving—compliance.